fuzion9/nvrX/README.md

 # Todo

+* Build an installation script
 * Create UI For PTZ Configuration
-* Schedule Housekeeping Operations
-* Create user Manager
 * Fix a problem where things just stop working when token expires (2 hours).
 Workaround, refresh the page.
 * Fix a problem where monitor (camera) is not visible after adding a new one.
 Workaround, refresh page.
 * Fix a problem where some monitor configuration changes are not reflected in the UI.
 Workaround, refresh page.